The Legal Excellence Program - Winnipeg

 - Tax Law Services (TLS) - TLS counsel represent the Minister of National Revenue in all matters before the Tax Court of Canada and the Federal Courts of Canada.
 They deal with disputes concerning the assessments and reassessments of taxes by Canada Revenue Agency under the Income Tax Act, the Excise Tax Act (GST) and the Employment Insurance Act.
 TLS counsel also provide legal services regarding the collection of debts owing to the Crown.

-- Aboriginal Law Services (ALS) - ALS counsel provide advisory and litigation services on matters relating to Aboriginal law, primarily to Indigenous and Northern Affairs Canada.
+- Aboriginal Law Services (ALS) - ALS counsel provide advisory and litigation services on matters relating to Aboriginal law, primarily to Crown-Indigenous Relations and Northern Affairs Canada, and Department of Indigenous Services Canada.
 This includes Aboriginal and treaty rights, Indian Residential School abuse claims and settlement of land entitlement claims.

 The Prairie Region’s Winnipeg office, with about 44 lawyers and students, works on high profile matters within all four of the regional portfolios.
 They enjoy the close-knit atmosphere of a relatively small office, while simultaneously working with DOJ lawyers and client departments located across the country.